 About Web Creator

 After Pirajak completed grade 12 in Thailand, he furthered his education in the U.S.A. by studying English language at California State University, Los Angeles, followed by college education at Pasadena City College.
 Thereafter, he transferred to the University of Washington in Seattle where he earned a Bachelor’s Degree in Economics.
-Then, Pirajak applied to become a fulltime staff of branches of Dhammakaya Temple in the U.S.A. with a strong determination to pursue a spiritual life.
-A couple of years later, Pirajak started to develop mental disorder from schizophrenia which caused him to return to Thailand for periodic psychiatric treatment.
-However, as a schizophrenia patient, Pirajak was able to continue his post graduate education in Thailand and earned a Master's Degree in Translation Art & Science at Thammasat University, a prominent university in Bangkok, with the GPA of 3.76 and a published academic thesis, but he finally returned his Master’s Degree diploma to his scholarship provider to prevent possible disputes.
+After graduation, Pirajak applied to become a fulltime staff of a branch of Dhammakaya Temple in the U.S.A. with a strong determination to pursue spiritual life as a religious worker.
+A couple of years later, Pirajak started to experience mental disorder called ‘schizophrenia’ which caused him to return to Thailand for periodic psychiatric treatments.
+However, as a schizophrenia patient, Pirajak was able to continue his post graduate education in Thailand and earn a Master's Degree in Translation Art & Science at Thammasat University, a prominent university in Bangkok, with the GPA of 3.76 and a published academic thesis, but he finally returned his Master’s Degree diploma to his scholarship provider to prevent possible disputes.

-In term of working life, since 1995, Pirajak had worked for Dhammakaya Temple / Foundation for many years, either as a volunteer or fulltime staff, but he decided to resign his membership and discipleship in 2012 in order to run his own projects by collaborating with meditation masters of Wat Paknam Temple and other branches of Wat Paknam such as Wat Luang Phor Sodh Dhammakayaram and Suan Kaew Meditation Center in Rajaburi Province, Thailand.
-As such, Pirajak formally applied to become a registered member of Wat Paknam Alumni [Disciple] Association and became an active devout of Wat Paknam as well as other branches of Wat Paknam as the aforesaid.
-(Dhammakaya Temple/Foundation are not officially recognized as a branch of Wat Paknam in Bangkok).
+In term of working life, since 1995, Pirajak had worked for Dhammakaya Temple / Foundation for many years, as a fulltime staff in the beginning and, later on, as a volunteer, but he decided to resign his membership and discipleship in 2012 in order to run his own projects by collaborating with senior meditation masters of Wat Paknam Temple and other branches of Wat Paknam such as Wat Luang Phor Sodh Dhammakayaram and Suan Kaew Meditation Centre in Rajaburi Province, Thailand.
+As such, Pirajak formally applied to become a registered member of Wat Paknam Alumni [Disciple] Association and became an active devout of Wat Paknam as well as other branches of Wat Paknam according to the aforesaid.
+(Dhammakaya Temple/Foundation are not officially enlisted as a branch of Wat Paknam in Bangkok).

-Soon after Pirajak earned his Master’s Degree in 2012, he entered an ordination to become a Buddhist monk at Wat Paknam in Bangkok given the monastic name 'Dhammavidhu,' having His Holiness Somdet Phramaharatchamangkhalachan (Chuang Varapunyo), Pali Scholar Level 9, the former acting Supreme Patriarch of Thailand and the abbot of Wat Paknam Temple, as his preceptor.
-Pirajak spent around six months in monkhood, and he returned home in Bangkok to take care of his aging parents.
-Although Pirajak lives as a secular, he accepts the Gold Tara ethics and prefers continuing his celibacy practice throughout his life, since he was born until the present, similar to what a Buddhist monk would do.
+Soon after Pirajak earned his Master’s Degree in 2012, he entered an ordination to become a Buddhist monk at Wat Paknam in Bangkok given the monastic name 'Dhammavidhu,' having His Holiness Somdet Phramaharatchamangkhalachan (Chuang Varapunyo), Pali Scholar Level 9, the former acting Supreme Patriarch of Thailand and the present abbot of Wat Paknam Temple, as his preceptor.
+Pirajak spent around six months in monkhood, and he returned home in Bangkok to disrobe and take care of his aging parents.
+Although Pirajak lives as a secular, he accepts the Gold Tara ethics and prefers continuing his celibacy practice throughout his life, since he was born until the present, similar to what a Buddhist monk would do, partially due to the motivation from ‘bipolar disorder’ and 'mania episode' which makes him strongly appreciate the ‘purity’ from celibacy rather than the sexual relationship which he regards as ‘impurity.’

-From his experience in the monkhood and Dhamma practicing & learning, he authored books and articles related to Buddhism as well as translating several books and articles on Dhammakaya Meditation from Thai to English with the aim to share Buddhist teachings and Vijja Dhammakaya Meditation to English speakers all over the world in order to promote peace and harmony among humankind as a non-profit activity.
+From his experience in the monkhood and Dhamma practicing & learning, he authored books and articles related to Buddhism as well as translating several books and articles on Dhammakaya Meditation from Thai to English with an aim to share Buddhist teachings and Vijja Dhammakaya Meditation to English speakers all over the world in order to promote peace and harmony among humankind as a non-profit activity whereas Pirajak has strongly insisted to refuse any form of donation and monetary benefit for himself except the passive fundraising for charity-organisations enlisted on his website of which donations can be made directly to the organisations without Pirajak’s involvement.

 For myself, I aim towards selfly cultivation.